How To Fix An Unhealthy Relationship With Counseling

 - Use touch as an icebreaker.
 Much of our communication is nonverbal.
 Sitting with your arms crossed and a scowl on your phase while talking to your partner will send a message.
 It probably won’t be the one you wanted to get across.
 Even if the conversation you are having is a difficult one, try to sit close, hold hands (if possible) and let them know that although things need to improve, you care.

 - Remain open.
-Once you have expressed your feelings about any unhealthy aspects of the relationship, you'll need to prepare yourself for your partner's response.
+Once you have expressed your feelings about any unhealthy aspects of the relationship, you’ll need to prepare yourself for your partner’s response.
 You may be pleasantly surprised.
 Or, it may not be what you were hoping to hear.
 Either way, remain open to their perspective.
-Understanding your partner's point of view, even if it is one you don't agree with, is a key part of how to fix an unhealthy relationship.
+Understanding your partner’s point of view, even if it is one you don’t agree with, is a key part of fixing an unhealthy relationship.

-It is important to note that some unhealthy behaviors are so damaging than merely talking about them would be unlikely to make a difference.
+It is important to note that some unhealthy behaviors are so damaging that merely talking about them would be unlikely to make a difference.
 If you are being abused in any way, whether it be physically, verbally, or emotionally, it is best to talk to someone you can trust and making a plan to separate from the relationship until you two can pinpoint the core issues/get professional help.
 Staying in a violent or toxic situation that is affecting you physically or mentally is never recommended.